 The Fortresses (qalas) of Karakalpakstan

-There are about 20 fortresses that you can explore in the area of old Khorezm and nobody knows how many more are still not yet discovered (We guess hundreds).
-Eight major forts remain sufficiently intact to be of interest to a casual visitor.
+There are about 20 fortresses that you can explore in Karakalpakstan, in the area of old Khorezm and nobody knows how many more are not yet discovered (We guess hundreds).
+Eight major forts remain sufficiently intact to be of interest to a casual visitor and they are the main sight of the area.
 In the ancient times the fortresses were signaling each others of danger with signal fires through a network of “lighthouses”.